You are here

 - entered into the internal TGA database

-- relevant information copied from the internal TGA database to the publically accessible Database of Adverse Event Notifications - medicines after a three-month time lag for new cases.
+- relevant information copied from the internal TGA database to the publically accessible Database of Adverse Event Notifications - medicines after a 14 day lag for new cases.

 The majority of reports are submitted voluntarily.
 However, medicine sponsors are required under the Therapeutic Goods Act 1989 to report serious adverse events suspected of being related to one of their products.